vkola-lab/vkola-lab.github.io/_pages/recruitment.md

 Undergraduate and Masters students who want to pursue research in our lab should be willing to commit to work with us for at least 2 years, if not more.

 For postdoctoral positions and other opportunities, please contact the PI directly.

+## Apply

+If you are interested in joining us, then we encourage you to contact an active lab member from our <a href="https://vkola-lab.github.io/team/" >Teams Page </a> and talk about your interests.